atticuscornett/mimacro-docs/Writerside/topics/Getting-Started.md

 <step>
 Connect your microcontroller to your computer.

-> Ensure no other software is using your device.
+> Ensure no other software is using your device's serial connection, such as the Arduino IDE.
 </step>
 <step>
 On the device page, select add device.